Herman, Morton, The Architecture of Victorian Sydney, 1964

 two distinct house styles built in Australia since 1788.
 Flannel

-introduction to the development of urban planning in Australia.
-By
+to the development of urban planning in Australia.
+By setting the

-setting the evolution of Australian planning within its broader
+evolution of Australian planning within its broader societal

-societal context, the Australian Metropolis presents a balanced
+context, the Australian Metropolis presents a balanced appraisal of

-appraisal of the positive, negative and ambivalent legacies
+the positive, negative and ambivalent legacies resulting from

 work of Stephenson and Turner.
 Their buildings signified the

-the most up-to-date research into building designs for health,
+most up-to-date research into building designs for health, commerce

-commerce and industry.
-The firm's expertise in hospital
+and industry.
+The firm's expertise in hospital architecture, for

-Landmark buildings in Melbourne include the MCG's Members' Stand
+everyday Australians.
+Landmark buildings in Melbourne include the

-and Long Room, Jessie McPherson Community Hospital, Mercy
+MCG's Members' Stand and Long Room, Jessie McPherson Community

-Hospital, Freemasons Hospital, St Vincents Hospital, Royal Banking
+Hospital, Mercy Hospital, Freemasons Hospital, St Vincents Hospital,

-Chambers of the E.S. and A. Bank, Colonial Mutual Life Assurance
+Royal Banking Chambers of the E.S. and A. Bank, Colonial Mutual Life

-Building, and the Royal Melbourne Hospital.
-Their Sydney buildings
+Assurance Building, and the Royal Melbourne Hospital.
+Their Sydney

-are equally impressive, with the United Dental Hospital and the
+buildings are equally impressive, with the United Dental Hospital

-IBM Centre redefining the city's architecture.
-Stephenson and
+and the IBM Centre redefining the city's architecture.
+Stephenson

-Turner also worked on several prominent projects as far afield as
+and Turner also worked on several prominent projects as far afield

 South Africa.
 MUP, Australia, 2004, 144pp, PB. $A 45.00